mckinsey/vizro/vizro-core/docs/pages/user-guides/actions.md

 To enable downloading data, you can add the [`export_data`][vizro.actions.export_data] action function to the [`Button`][vizro.models.Button] component.
 Hence, as a result, when a dashboard user now clicks the button, all data on the page will be downloaded.

+!!! info

+    If data from [custom chart](custom-charts.md) is being downloaded, then the `data_frame` input argument represents the data that is going to be downloaded.

 !!! example "`export_data`"

     === "app.py"